 While some consumers are still reluctant to dine at restaurants, 63% say they are comfortable with ordering carryout or delivery.
 Coupled with the sentiment to support local businesses — 65% of people say it’s important to support local restaurants — there are many opportunities for restaurants to attract diners by offering discounts and incentives through various channels.

 In particular, restaurant booking apps speak to consumers’ desire to engage with brands via smartphones.
 Promoting discounts and deals on these channels is a strategy that restaurants should lean into in 2021 and beyond.

 Leveraging deals and savings is critical for restaurants as they recover from the economic downturn.
 They must adjust and promote their services and offerings to meet consumer expectations.
 For example, since more parents (61%) and millennial parents (60%) are comfortable with outdoor restaurant dining, marketers should use local ads to target these demographics.

 Get the full scoop on driving sales with deals and incentives

-The data and insights in this article came from a study conducted by Valassis in conjunction with a global, third-party market research firm with proficiency in internet surveys.* We looked at how consumers are cautiously returning to the new world and offer practical steps for marketers to harness this cautious optimism.
+The data and insights in this article came from studies conducted by Vericast to examine how consumers are cautiously returning to the new world and to offer practical steps for marketers to harness this cautious optimism.

 Matthew Tilley is senior director of content marketing for Valassis and leads content marketing for the company.
 He has more than 20 years of experience in digital advertising and consumer promotions to develop, communicate, and distribute ideas to make modern marketers more effective.